Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** no other Tortle feature.

-Your Trotle genes grant you the following benefits:
+Your Tortle genes grant you the following benefits:

-Your creature type becomes beast instead of humanoid.
+* Your creature type becomes beast instead of humanoid.
-You can breathe air and water.
+* You can breathe air and water.
-You gain a Swim speed equal to your walking speed.
+* You gain a Swim speed equal to your walking speed.

 ### Snapping Tortle

 **Prerequisite:** no other Tortle feature.

-Your Trotle genes grant you the following benefits:
+Your Tortle genes grant you the following benefits:

-Your creature type becomes beast instead of humanoid.
+* Your creature type becomes beast instead of humanoid.
-You gain an unarmed strike with your bite, dealing 1d8 + your Strength modifier.
+* You gain an unarmed strike with your bite, dealing 1d8 + your Strength modifier.

 ### Dragon Torle

 **Prerequisite:** no other Tortle feature.

-Your Trotle genes grant you the following benefits:
+Your Tortle genes grant you the following benefits:

-Your creature type becomes dragon instead of humanoid.
+* Your creature type becomes dragon instead of humanoid.
-You can use your bonus Action to exhale hot steam.
+* You can use your bonus Action to exhale hot steam.
 Your breath is a 15 ft cone.
 When you use your breath weapon, each creature in the area of the exhalation must make a Constitution saving throw.
 The DC for this saving throw equals 8 + your Strength modifier + your proficiency bonus.
 A creature takes 2d6 fire damage on a failed save, and half as much damage on a successful one.
 The damage increases to 3d6 at 6th level, 4d6 at 11th level, and 5d6 at 16th level.
 After you use your breath weapon, you can’t use it again until you complete a short or long rest.

 ### Advanced Shell Defense

 **Prerequisite:** Level 6.

 You have learned to act at least a little bit while in your shell.
 You gain the following benefit:

-While in your shell you can still use an action to cast spells, as long as those spells doesn’t need material components.
+* While in your shell you can still use an action to cast spells, as long as those spells doesn’t need material components.
 Also, you can extend on limb to make a melee attack against a creature within 5 feet of you.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Triton